 The Atlantic States Marine Fisheries Commission has initiated benchmark stock assessments for spot, Atlantic croaker, and red drum to be completed in 2024.
 The goals of the assessments are to evaluate the health of stocks along the Atlantic coast and inform management of these species.
 The Commission’s stock assessment process and meetings are open to the public, with the exception of discussions of confidential data.
 The Commission welcomes the submission of data sources that will contribute to the goals of the assessments.
 This includes, but is not limited to, data on growth, maturation, migration, tagging, natural mortality, environmental impacts, abundance/biomass,…

-Benchmark Stock Assessment Meeting
+Benchmark Stock Assessment Meetings

 A meeting held during the development of a specie’s Benchmark Stock Assessment.
 Benchmark stock assessment development includes three types of workshops and a peer review.
 These workshops are open to the public and are guided by defining clear goals, products, and individual responsibilities for the participants involved.
 Participants include state and federal biologists and stock assessment scientists that make up the Commissions’ species technical committees and stock assessment subcommittees and Commission staff